Back

 Evaluation and Authorization

 After registration, substances go through evaluation.
 Chemicals seen as Substances of Very High Concern (SVHCs) need special authorization.
-There are over 240 SVHCs that require this extra step.
+There are over 235 SVHCs that currently require this extra step, with the Authorisation List exceeding 60 substances.
+Enhanced substance disclosures and greater supply chain traceability will become increasingly important.

 Companies must show that the benefits of using these substances outweigh the risks.